theaquamarine/windows-powershell-docs/docset/windows/netadapter/enable-netadapterqos.md

 To configure traffic class bandwidth allocation and priority based flow control on the computer, you can use the New-NetQosTrafficClass and the **Enable-NetQosFlowControl** cmdlets.

-Some switches expect end stations, such as computers running Windows Server® 2012 or later, to accept configurations from the switches.
+Some switches expect end stations, such as computers running Windows Server??
+2012 or later, to accept configurations from the switches.
 If the switches detect a mismatched configuration through the data center bridging exchange (DCBX) protocol, then the switches disable the DCB functionalities.
 To overcome this limitation, users can disable DCBX on either the switches or the network adapters and manually configure the features on either end.